R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Check expiration and surveillance audit dates.

-You can also verify status through the official directory maintained by Sustainable Electronics Recycling International.
+You can also validate status through SERI’s official directory.

-Be cautious of companies that say they are “R2 compliant” but cannot provide a valid certificate.
+Be cautious of companies that claim to be “R2 compliant” but cannot provide a valid certificate.
+Certification is auditable.
+Compliance claims without third-party validation are not equivalent.

 What Requirements Do R2 Certified Companies Meet?

-While the full standard is extensive, key control areas include:
+The full R2v3 standard is extensive.
+Core control areas typically include:

 Environmental Management